bartols/RollingHashDiff/README.md

 I used IStream, OStream and IOStream to permit to users to reimplement amd provide different IO accesss, for example you could receive the signature and delta file from a socket.

+## Note

+Please look at the test test_signature.cpp and test_delta.cpp for the assignement

 ## What is missing
+- File stream implementation
 - Create a file from Delta class
 - apply the patch to the basis file
 - complete the RollingHashDiff application parsing argument and usign rsync library